Auditor issues disclaimer of opinion for Kitchen Culture's FY2021 report

 On these points, Kitchen Culture's board has concluded that the use of the going concern assumption in preparing the financial statements is still appropriate, as the net losses incurred were one-time charges and KHL Marketing is undergoing restructuring.
 The company is also evaluating various options to raise additional working capital.

-Nexia was also unable to establish the significance of any adjustments on Kitchen Culture's financial statements when the internal auditor's review and special audit is completed.
+Nexia is also not able to ascertain if there will be any significant adjustments to Kitchen Culture's financial statements, as the internal auditor's review and special audit have not been completed yet.

 In the first NOC, the bourse operator required Kitchen Culture to commission its internal auditor to expand the scope of its work to look into breaches or potential breaches of Catalist rules, as well as internal control weaknesses as stated in the internal auditor's draft interim report.

-Another matter of concern by Nexia was the absence of a purchase price allocation exercise on Kitchen Culture's acquisition of a 30 per cent stake in associated company Ooway Technology, which involves the determination of the fair value of the investment acquired and the recognition of goodwill or bargain purchase.
+Another matter of concern by Nexia was the absence of a purchase price allocation exercise on Kitchen Culture's acquisition of a 30 per cent stake in associated company Ooway Technology.
+The exercise involves the determination of the fair value of the investment acquired and the recognition of goodwill or bargain purchase.

-The independent auditor also did not receive confirmations on Kitchen Culture's bank balances amounting to $11,005.
+The independent auditor also did not receive bank confirmation on Kitchen Culture's bank balances amounting to $11,005.
 This meant it could not quantify possible adjustments and related information required for disclosure, which could have a significant impact on fiscal 2021's financial statements.

 Shares of Kitchen Culture have been suspended from trading since July 12 last year.